 Another factor that changes the dynamics of a truck accident, making it more dangerous than one involving only cars, is the fact that commercial trucks are difficult to turn.
-Given the length of many tractor trailers and their size, a truck can require take up two lanes just trying to make a turn.
+Given the length of many tractor-trailers and their size, a truck can require take up two lanes just trying to make a turn.

 Another factor that greatly influences the dynamics of a car/truck accident is the differences in the way the vehicles work.
-For example, tractor trailers have completely different brake systems than passenger cars.
+For example, tractor-trailers have completely different brake systems than passenger cars.
 Not only do a truck’s brakes have to be kept in good working order, but the trucker himself must be able to operate the brakes safely.
 Overheated brakes can cause a truck to require a longer stopping distance.

 Years of commercial trucking accidents have shown that the correct braking technique for a large commercial vehicle to apply them cautiously to slow the truck down.
 Braking suddenly can cause a big rig to jackknife.
-When you consider that many commercial trucks are pulling long, heavy trailers behind them which cause the truck to be inherently unstable, and that they have loads that can shift, is it clear that braking correctly is critical.
-Which means that big trucks cannot as easily come to a quick stop in case of an emergency, making a collision more likely.
+When you consider that many commercial trucks are pulling long, heavy trailers behind them which cause the truck to be inherently unstable, and that they have loads that can shift is it clear that braking correctly is critical.
+This means that big trucks cannot as easily come to a quick stop in case of an emergency, making a collision more likely.

 All in all, trucks accelerate, turn, brake, and respond differently than cars do.
-Each of these differences and their size is a significant factor in the making the dynamics of a truck/car accident far more dangerous than an accident involving two cars.
+Each of these differences and their size is a significant factor in making the dynamics of a truck/car accident far more dangerous than an accident involving two cars.